Mark Hersam

-Mark C. Hersam is a professor of Chemistry and Materials Science Engineering at Northwestern University (2000–present) who, according to the National Science Foundation, has made "major breakthrough[s]" in the field of nanotechnology.
+Mark Christopher Hersam (born January 31, 1975) is a professor of Chemistry and Materials Science Engineering at Northwestern University (2000–present) who, according to the National Science Foundation, has made "major breakthrough[s]" in the field of nanotechnology.
 He is a 2014 recipient of the MacArthur "Genius" Award and a 1996 Marshall Scholar.
-He is also an Associate Editor of ACS Nano.
-As of January 2022, he was cited over 54,500 times according to Google Scholar.
+He is also an Executive Editor of ACS Nano.
+As of October 2023, he has been cited over 68,000 times according to Google Scholar.

 Education and early academic work

 Education

-Mark Hersam attended Downers Grove South High School in Downers Grove, IL where he was Valedictorian and an Eagle Scout.
-He then went on to receive his B.S. in Electrical Engineering at the University of Illinois at Urbana-Champaign in 1996.
+Mark Christopher Hersam attended Downers Grove South High School in Downers Grove, IL where he was Valedictorian and an Eagle Scout.
+He then went on to receive his B.S. in electrical engineering at the University of Illinois at Urbana-Champaign in 1996.
 Upon winning the Marshall Scholarship, Hersam received a M.Phil. in Microelectronic Engineering and Semiconductor Physics from the University of Cambridge in 1997.
-His Ph.D was granted from the Electrical Engineering Department at the University of Illinois at Urbana-Champaign in 2000.
+His Ph.D. was granted from the Electrical Engineering Department at the University of Illinois at Urbana-Champaign in 2000.